khushboogupta13/khushboogupta13.github.io/_pages/portfolio.md

 An open source project under Girlscript Summer of Code 2020 based on Topic Modeling, Classification, Natural Language Processing which aims to find a suitable value of number of topics which would suit almost all the datasets.

+## BMC Complaints Management App | [Code](https://github.com/khushboogupta13/Road-App)

+A MERN stack application developed under Hackoverflow Hackathon at Cepheus, 2021.
+The web application is aimed at improving the communication between citizens, government officials and agency members by providing suitable functionality to each one of them.

 ## Machine Learning Mini Projects | [Code](https://github.com/khushboogupta13/Basic-ML-Algorithms)

 Implemented Several Machine Learning Algorithms from scratch like Linear Regression, Logistic Regression, Naive Bayes algorithm, Decision Trees, etc. some of the major datasets I worked on included making a House Pricing Prediction Model and Spam Email Classifier.
 I also made a Face Recognition and Mood Detection model using OpenCV.